Tim Lovell: College

 In December 2018, Lovell committed to play college ice hockey at Ohio State.
 In November 2019, he de-committed from Ohio State, and committed to Boston College.

 His great-grandfathers, both grandparents on his mother's side, and five aunts and uncles all attended Boston College.
 During the 2020–21 season in his freshman year he recorded two assists in 18 games.

 Following his freshman year at Boston College, Lovell transferred to Arizona State.
 During the 2020–21 season, in his sophomore year, he recorded four goals and 18 assists in 34 games.
 He led all defenseman on the team in points and assists.
 He scored his first career goal during the opening game of the season on October 2, 2021, in a game against UMass Lowell.
 During the 2022–23 season, in his junior year, he recorded three goals and 15 assists in 31 games.
 During the 2023–24 season, in his senior year, he recorded five goals and 32 assists in 36 games, to lead all defenseman on the team in points.
 He was subsequently named a Hobey Baker Award nominee.
 With 37 points, he tied Brinson Pasichnuk for a single-season program record of points by a defenseman.
 He also ranked first in single-season assists by a defenseman (32), second in career points by a defenseman (77) and second in career assists by a defenseman (65) in Arizona State program history.

 On March 28, 2024, Lovell entered the NCAA transfer portal.
 He finished his career at Arizona State with 12 goals and 65 assists for 101 games.
 On April 17, 2024, he transferred to Michigan for his final year of eligibility.
 On November 29, 2024, it was announced Lovell left the University of Michigan.
 During the 2024–25 season, he recorded two assists in ten games, both against his former team, Arizona State.

 Professional

 Lovell joined his sister, Annabelle, as she represented the United States at the 2025 IIHF U18 Women's World Championship in Finland.
 On January 7, 2025, he signed a one-week trial contract with Mikkelin Jukurit of the Liiga.
 On January 12, 2025, he signed a contract extension for the remainder of the 2024–25 season.
 On January 29, 2025, Jukurit and Lovell mutually agreed to terminate his contract.
 Prior to his termination, he recorded one goal and one assist in six games for Jukurit.

+After a lone season returning to North America with the Greenville Swamp Rabbits of the ECHL, Lovell returned abroad after securing a one-year deal with Russian club, HC Neftekhimik Nizhnekamsk of the KHL, on July 6, 2026.